David Beckham: Philanthropy

 Beckham is a founding member of the Malaria No More UK Leadership Council and helped launch the charity in 2009 with Andy Murray at Wembley Stadium.
-Beckham also appeared in a 2007 public service announcement for Malaria No More U.S., advertising the need for inexpensive bed nets.
-The TV spot aired in the United States on Fox Networks, including Fox Soccer Channel.
-In November 2014, Beckham designed a Paddington Bear statue, one of fifty created by various celebrities (including Emma Watson and Kate Moss) which were located around London prior to the release of the film Paddington.
-The statues were auctioned to raise funds for the National Society for the Prevention of Cruelty to Children (NSPCC).
+In November 2014, Beckham designed a Paddington Bear statue, one of fifty created by various celebrities which were located around London prior to the release of the film Paddington.
+The statues were auctioned to raise funds for the National Society for the Prevention of Cruelty to Children.